helenahagman/bay-lake-winery/README.md

 ## Testing

 Testing features, accessibility, links, responsiveness have been done throughout the project and after every step of the way tests have been performed to make sure that the new inserts has been working correctly and corrected thereafter.
-For complete view of testing please see <href="/bay-lake-winery/TESTING.md">TESTING.md
+For an overview of tests performed please see <href="/bay-lake-winery/TESTING.md">TESTING.md

 ### Deployment